 A11Y: Inclusive Design

-It's good for everyone
+It's Good for Everyone

 Designing for inclusion isn't just good for people with special needs and abilities, it's good for everyone; it's about creating a better world for everyone.
 Inclusive design expands your product’s reach, can be a great catalist for innovation, and helps your team take on a position of social responsibility.

-Another quick pickin' is self-reflection and ego-check; specifically, involve others in your design process.
+Simply put: involve others in your design process.
 This doesn't mean just your "besties."
 Involve people from different communities; they are the best folks to communicate their needs, and they can help us look beyond our own abilities and biases when creating products.

 Related good reads, resources and people